 Our program in School Psychology has a foundation in science, ethical principles of psychologists, and the ideals of a traditional Jesuit education.
 Our academically rigorous program will challenge and excite you intellectually and personally.
 The people you meet in your M.A. classes will come from diverse backgrounds and will enhance your learning.
-Once you move into the C.A.S. program, you'll take classes with an intimate cohort of school psychology students for two years until you graduate.
+Once you move into the Sixth Year Certificate (SYC) program, you'll take classes with an intimate cohort of school psychology students for two years until you graduate.

 The tripartite model of school psychology espoused by the program includes consultation, assessment, and direct intervention.
 In addition to the tripartite model, several paradigms form the core philosophy of the School Psychology program, including emphases on the scientist-practitioner tradition, reflective practice, primary prevention, developmental and systems theory, and becoming agents of change.
 There are numerous experiences designed to assist you in the acquisition of these paradigms, some of which are described below.

 A unique characteristic of our program at Fairfield is its emphasis on reconciling who you are as an individual with who you are becoming as a school psychologist.
 Toward this end, you'll develop a professional portfolio to document your personal and professional growth throughout the program.
 You'll also have opportunities to:

 Finally, the student-created Student School Psychology Association (SSPA) allows opportunities for Fairfield's students to work together on committees, such as the Mentoring and Advocacy Committees.